Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: Results

-The upper panel of Fig \ref{sigmas_medianerrs} shows $\sigma_r$ and the two tangential velocity dispersions $\sigma_\theta$ and $\sigma_\phi$ as functions of Galactocentric radius for our complete sample of halo K giants.
+The upper panel of Fig. \ref{sigmas_medianerrs} shows $\sigma_r$ and the two tangential velocity dispersions $\sigma_\theta$ and $\sigma_\phi$ as functions of Galactocentric radius for our complete sample of halo K giants.
 It is clear that both tangential dispersions are substantially less than the radial velocity dispersion $\sigma_r$ at all radii out to almost 100 kpc.
 The orbits are clearly strongly radial throughout the halo.

-We highlight this in Fig \ref{rgc-beta}, where we show the orbital anisotropy parameter $\beta$ versus Galactocentric radius $r_\mathrm{gc}$ for the entire sample (i.e. for all metallicities, magenta points).
+We highlight this in Fig. \ref{rgc-beta}, where we show the orbital anisotropy parameter $\beta$ versus Galactocentric radius $r_\mathrm{gc}$ for the entire sample (i.e. without Sagittarius stars removed, red dots).
 The halo orbits are strongly radial, with $\beta$ lying mainly in the range 0.6 to 0.8.
 It is remarkable how steady $\beta$ is with Galactocentric radius $r_\mathrm{gc}$, out to about 25 kpc, despite the considerable change in the underlying $\sigma_r$ and the two tangential velocity dispersions as functions of $r_\mathrm{gc}$.
-A steady or very slowly rising $\beta$ is typical in the simulations in which the halo has reached an equilibrium state (see e.g. \cite{Bullock2005}, \cite{Christensen2012}, \cite{Stinson2013}) and is consistent with what we see out to about 25 kpc in Fig \ref{rgc-beta}. \cite{Loebman2018} have analyzed these simulations, finding that (unless they are in a state in which major merging is still taking place) $\beta$ remains high (in the range 0.6 to 0.8) out to the limits of their analysis (70 kpc).
-This is quite different to what we see in Fig \ref{rgc-beta}, where there is decline from $\beta \approx 0.8$ to $\beta \approx 0.2$ out to 100 kpc, at the limits of our sample.
-It will be very interesting to examine to what extent this is inconsistent with the halo stars in simulations at these large distances, work we leave for the future.
+Simulated stellar halos typically show a steady or very slowly rising $\beta$ profile for $r_\mathrm{gc}>5$ kpc (see e.g. \citet{Diemand2005}, \citet{Abadi2006}, \citet{Rashkov2013}), which is consistent with what we see out to about 25 kpc in Fig. \ref{rgc-beta}. \cite{Loebman2018} have analyzed the simulated stellar halos of \cite{Bullock2005}, \cite{Christensen2012}, and \cite{Stinson2013}, finding that (unless the galaxies are in a state in which major merging is still taking place) $\beta$ remains high (in the range 0.6 to 0.8) out to the limits of their analysis (70 kpc).
+This is quite different to what we see in Fig. \ref{rgc-beta}, where there is decline from $\beta \approx 0.8$ to $\beta \approx 0.2$ out to 100 kpc, at the limits of our sample.
+To the best of our knowledge, no such behavior has been seen in simulated stellar halos.
+It will be very interesting to examine to what extent this is inconsistent with the halo stars seen in stellar halo simulations at these large distances, work we leave for the future.